James City Service

 Shall be installed a 12 to 36 inches above grade and not subject to flooding or submersion.

 The assembly should be properly supported and accessible for testing and servicing.

 Must be used if chemicals will be introduced in the irrigation system.

 ***Note: Customers should take necessary actions to ensure that their backflow prevention assembly does not get damaged during freezing temperatures.

 RP installed too close to the ground

 PVB installed too low

+12. How often do I have to have my backflow assembly tested?
 They must be tested at least annually.
 Backflow assemblies are mechanical assemblies and as such they are subject to fail, which is why the VDH requires that they be tested at least once a year.
-In addition, newly installed backflow assemblies, and backflow assemblies that are repaired or relocated must also be tested.
+In addition, newly installed backflow assemblies and backflow assemblies that are repaired or relocated must also be tested.
 This requirement is echoed by Virginia Maintenance Code, International Plumbing Code, and the Environmental Protection Agency’s Cross Connection Control Manual.